VladimirMakaev/cqrs-journey-doc/Reference_01_CQRSInContext.markdown

-# Chapter 1: CQRS in Context
+# Reference 1: CQRS in Context

 This chapter is intended to provide some context for the main subject of this guide: a discussion of the Command Query Responsibility Segregation